Placing Criteria (Series Ladders)

 Competitor’s Code of Conduct

-- Competitors shall not taunt or humiliate any other participant; and
+Competitors shall not taunt or humiliate any other participant.

-Policy Purpose: The purpose of this policy is to provide clarity around how prizes are awarded at SPL events
+The purpose of this policy is to provide clarity around how prizes are awarded at SPL events.

-• 1st 2nd and 3rd place getters (under each age division) will be awarded a medal or trophy
+1st 2nd and 3rd place winners (under each age division) will be awarded a medal or trophy.

 SPL Anti Hater Policy

-SPL Background and context: As noted above, the SPL is a grass roots competition series, this series is delivered nationwide and aims to connect and develop the skills of people that use skate parks throughout Australia and the wider Asia pacific region. .
+As noted above, the SPL is a grass roots competition series, this series is delivered nationwide and aims to connect and develop the skills of people that use skate parks throughout Australia and the wider Asia pacific region.

 The SPL is not intended to be an exclusive or elitist competition series.
 The intent behind the SPL is to celebrate Skate Park culture and community by bringing people together around a civic event, and to provide opportunities to develop skills in a competitive environment.